uupaa/WebModule/README.md

 # How to use

-1. Clone WebModule to your work space, and add permission to the clone command.
+1. Clone WebModule to your work space.

     ```sh
     $ git clone git@github.com:uupaa/WebModule.git